dora-team/fourkeys/terraform/README.md

 }
 ```

-## Deploying with Terraform
+## Before you begin
 To deploy Four Keys with Terraform, you will first need:
-* A Google Cloud project
+* A Google Cloud project with billing enabled
+* The owner role assigned to you on the project
-* Terraform installed on your local machine.
+* The [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) and [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed on your local machine.
 We recommend deploying from [Cloud Shell](https://shell.cloud.google.com/?show=ide%2Cterminal) on your Google Cloud project.

+## Deploying with Terraform
 1. Clone the fourkeys git repository, or copy the files in the `terraform/example` directory to your working directory

 1. Rename `terraform.tfvars.example` to `terraform.tfvars`